southalc/podman/README.md

 which is a shared namespace where multiple containers can be deployed and communicate with each other over the loopback address of '127.0.0.1'.

-Recent versions of podman include support for [quadlets](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html) that enable managing containers directly with systemd unit files and services.
-This greatly simplies managing podman services and is now supported by this module with the new 'quadlet' defined type that manages the systemd unit files are resulting services.
+Podman version 4.4 and later include support for [quadlets](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html) that enable managing containers directly with systemd unit files and services.
+This greatly simplies managing podman services and is now supported by this module with the new 'quadlet' defined type that manages the systemd unit files and resulting services.

 The defined types 'pod', 'image', 'volume', 'secret' and 'container' are essentially wrappers around the respective podman "create" commands (`podman <type> create`).
 The defined types support all flags for the command, but require them to be expressed